Diego Castro III: Personal life

+Castro married his then-fellow UNTV co-anchor Angela Lagunzad in 2023, after spending twenty years together as a couple.

-Before he married his co-anchor Angela Lagunzad, Castro was previously married to former actress Raven Villanueva, whom he had a child, Angelica Claire, who later became an actress in GMA Network.
+Prior to his marriage with Lagunzad, Castro was previously married to former actress Raven Villanueva, whom he had a child, Angelica Claire, who later became an actress in GMA Network.
 Castro also has a daughter named Raffa from another ex-wife, Czarina Polman, a former actress by the name Rina Rosal.